NicoZanzan/security-awareness-xr/README.md

 todo:

+- load all models at once
-- Quiz
+- create animations array
 - load nextScene(scene)
-- animation plyback
 - placement of models in AR/fallback mode

-- change background color in fallback mode
+- Quiz: pls choose an object that might be dangerous
 - anchor buttons in ar mode (and create HUD)
 - position subtitles/info textplate
 - include fuchi's start image